Artem1631301/rsschool-cv/cv.md

 ## **About me**

-My goal is to become a front end developer. **my strengths are self-confidence, prudence and a great desire to acquire knowledge in the IT field.**
+My goal is to become a Front-end developer. **My strengths are self-confidence, prudence and a great desire to acquire knowledge in the IT field.**

 ## **Skills**